zucchinidev/cf-networking-onboarding/asgs/020-asgs-and-iptables.markdown

 1. ssh onto your app and try to curl 172.20.0.3.
 Did it succeed or fail?
 Did it match your expectations?

 ## Expected Result
-You should be able to find the iptables rules for the public_networks and be able to follow the flow to either ACCEPT or DROP.
+You should be able to find the iptables rules for your ASG and be able to follow the flow to either ACCEPT or DROP.

 Iptables are hard!
 Hopefully they have been demystified a little bit.
 Spend